Skip to main content

 Single Application ROOTFS Creation

-This document describes how to customize a rootfs based on Bianbu minimal to run a single application based on the labwc display server.
+This document outlines the steps to customize a ROOTFS based on Bianbu Minimal for running a single application using the labwc display server.

 Environmental requirements and basic ROOTFS creation

-When the desktop login manager is not needed, you can directly start labwc to provide the wayland display environment.
-The specific process is as follows:
+When a desktop login manager is not required, you can directly launch Labwc to provide a Wayland display environment.
+The process is as follows:

-3. Configure .bashrc / .zshrc in the user directory to start labwc after the user logs in;
+3. Configure .bashrc or .zshrc in the user directory to start start Labwc upon login

-4. Configure the autostart file in the labwc config folder to automatically start the application.
+4. Configure the autostart file in the Labwc configuration directory to start the application automatically

 Install labwc